 Cavity fillings are crucial to maintaining healthy teeth and having a bright, confident smile.
 When a tooth gets a cavity, the enamel, the tooth’s hard outer layer, has been compromised and created a hole or void.
 If the cavity is not treated, it may worsen and result in pain, an infection, and even tooth loss.
-The purpose and frequency of cavity fillings are to repair decayed tooth structure and stop further decay.
+The purpose and frequency of cavity fillings in Phoenix, Arizona are to repair decayed tooth structure and stop further decay.

 The frequency of cavity fillings, the available types, the procedure, and other crucial elements associated with this dental procedure will all be covered in this article.

 The tooth’s protective enamel is compromised when a cavity develops, exposing the underlying layers to dangerous bacteria and acid.
 If the decay is not treated, it could worsen, potentially resulting in tooth loss, pain, and infection.
 Cavity fillings are essential for halting tooth decay and restoring functionality, enabling people to keep their teeth and avoid more invasive procedures like extractions or root canals.

 One common oral health problem worldwide is dental decay.
 The WHO estimates that about 2.3 billion people worldwide have decay in their permanent teeth, and 530 million children worldwide have decay in their primary teeth.
 These astounding numbers demonstrate the importance of cavity fillings as a popular dental procedure.

 It can be difficult to find exact data because most of the information available is either general or applies to the entire country.
 However, it is well-documented that nearly 90% of American adults aged 20-64 have experienced tooth decay.
 While this number can provide a rough estimate of the prevalence of dental problems that could necessitate fillings, it does not give a precise count of how many people in Phoenix, Arizona, actually have them.